 Starbucks Dark Caramel Sauce Recipe (Copycat)

-You do not have to make the trip to Starbucks every time you crave the rich taste of dark caramel sauce.
-You can make your own dark caramel using the Starbucks dark caramel sauce recipe below.
+You do not have to make the trip every time you crave the rich taste of dark caramel sauce.
+You can make your own dark caramel using this dark caramel sauce recipe below.

 - Granulated Sugar: 1 cup